vebgen/mui-rff/README.md

 Material-UI components for React Final Form.

-This project draws its inspiration and some code from [lookfirst's mui-rff](https://lookfirst.github.io/mui-rff/) package.
+This project draws its inspiration and a lot of code from [lookfirst's mui-rff](https://lookfirst.github.io/mui-rff/) package.

 Following packages are hosted in this repository: